gnpaone/rust-just/npm/README.md

 ### Run instantly without installation

-The recommended way to run `rust-just` is by using <a href="https://www.npmjs.com/package/npx">`npx`</a>:
+The recommended way to run `rust-just` without installing it on your system is by using <a href="https://www.npmjs.com/package/npx">`npx`</a>:

 ```
 ~/$ npx rust-just@latest [OPTIONS] [ARGUMENTS]...
 ```

-It will run the most recent version of `rust-just` without installing it on your system.
+It will run the most recent version of `rust-just`.

 ### Installation as global dependency